The History of Pre-Angkor

 M. Vickery also made misunderstanding that Chenla had not stretched forces in the territory of Funan and merged Funan.
 The reason is Funan had lost economic power due to the decline of foreign trade, and Funan surrendered to the Chenla naturally and was absorbed peacefully and was not annexed by the armed forces of Chenla.

-is a serious misunderstanding.
-If so, Chenla had not tried desperately to send
+is a serious his misunderstanding.
+If so, Chenla had not tried desperately to

-the tributary mission to China after integration of Funan.
-Moreover, Chenla
+send the tributary mission to China after integration of Funan.
+Moreover,

-developed the land routes to send mission because Funan intercepted by naval
+Chenla developed the land routes to send mission because Funan intercepted by

 M.Vickery ignores the importance of Funan's foreign trade.
 However, from the beginning of domination, Chenla's tributary trade-oriented policy is clear.
 But for Chenla it was unexpected that Funan fled with navy and increased the navy force in the Gulf of Thailand and the South Sea.
 Therefore, unavoidably Chenla had to develop the land route from the upper Mekong River to Yunnan province.
 Tribute by land was responsible for the small state ‘Wen-dan (文単）’, which is supposed Vientien, Laos.